rezaqorbani/absorbing-markov-chains/README.md

 ![Alt text](/screenshot/markov-chain-screenshot.png?raw=true "Preview")

 ## Dependencies
 numpy must be installed in order to run the program.
-Numpy can be installed by running the following command:
+If [pip](https://pypi.org/project/pip/) is installed, numpy can easily be installed by running the following command:

 ```
 pip install numpy
 ```

+## Running the program
+Navigate to the src folder